graphql/graphql-spec/spec/Section 3 -- Type System.md

 of a GraphQL document as an indicator that they should be evaluated differently by a validator, executor, or client tool such as a code generator.

+**Built-in Directives**

+GraphQL implementations should provide the `@skip` and `@include` directives.
+When returning the set of directives from the `__Schema` introspection type, both `@skip` and `@include` directives must be included.

+GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the schema, in this case `@deprecated` directive may be included when returning the set of directives from the `__Schema` introspection type.

+GraphQL implementations that support the type system definition language should provide the `@specifiedBy` directive if representing custom scalar definitions.

+When representing a GraphQL schema using the type system definition language, built in directives (any defined in this specification) should be omitted for brevity.
+Custom directives in use must be specified.

 **Custom Directives**

 GraphQL services and client tooling may provide additional directives beyond